Skitttz/MBA-Rocketseat/module notes/README.md

 # Module Notes

+> [!TIP]
+> For optimal visualization, I recommend using [Obsidian](https://obsidian.md/) software, as GitHub's Markdown support is limited.

 ## Language

 These module notes are currently written in 🇧🇷 Brazilian Portuguese, but are open for English translations.